Digital & Tech Glossary

 Viewport

-The visible area of a web page in the user's browser window.
+The visible area of a web page in the user's browser window, which determines how content displays and affects responsive design choices.

 Voice Interface Design

-Design methodology for creating conversational interfaces that respond to spoken commands and provide audio feedback to users.
+Design methodology for creating conversational interfaces that respond to spoken commands, enabling hands-free interaction with digital devices.

 Voice User Interface Design